ogeidix/ogeidix.github.com/_posts/2012-09-16-kiwis-and-the-missing-apartment.md

 <br /><br />
 </div>

-This apartments are rented by a private company and come completely without forniture but... even this "courts" have their swimming pool, barbeque and recreational area.
+These apartments are rented by a private company and come completely without forniture but... even these "courts" have their swimming pool, barbeque and recreational area.

 **Third:** Far Far Away

 The last possibility are normal apartments in the near cities like Irvine, Newport or Costa Mesa.
-There you can find cheaper apartments as well single rooms rented by families.
+There you can find cheaper apartments as well as single rooms rented by families.
 Unfortunately you will be quite far from the campus, you will need a car and you will be excluded from the campus live.
 Not a good solution!

 A bit (actually a lot) of work